 4) Keep your cool: The internet explodes with a story gone viral every few months.
 A customer who complained on social media received a defensive (and usually offensive) reply from the business.
 As much it might pain you, the customer is always right; bite your tongue and try to address the issue in a timely fashion.

 How you manage your social media customer support can be a dream come true, or your worst nightmare.
 It’s up to you how to handle it, so choose wisely.

-Words by Bernadette Kelly, of director business development at ActiveWin Media
+Words by Bernadette Kelly, Business Development Director at ActiveWin Media

 Bernadette is a native New Yorker, starting her career as a telesales representative.
 She has managed large call centre teams in California before relocating to Manchester in 2010.
 Recently, Bernadette was selected as a judge for VOOM 2016 to help Richard Branson decide which start-up would win £1 million in prizes.